Higher rank Segre integrals over the Hilbert scheme of points: surfaces

 \subsection{\bf Vanishing results.}

 We now prove the formulas above, thus establishing Theorem \ref{p1}.
 The proof is guided by the simple form of the expected answers.

-Fix the rank $s$ throughout.
-It is well-known that the Segre integrals are universal polynomials in $c_1^2(V)$, $c_2(V)$, $c_1(V)\cdot K_S$, $K_S^2$ and $c_2(S)$, see Theorem $4.1$ in \cite {EGL}.
-We therefore choose $S$ to be a $K3$ surface of Picard rank one, We write $H^2=2g-2\, .$ We further take $V\to S$ to be an $H$-stable {\footnote {$H$-stability is Gieseker stability with respect to the polarization $H$.
-The values of $c_1^2$ and $c_2$ for $H$-stable bundles of fixed rank $s>1$ are Zariski dense in $\mathbb{C}^2$.
-The $s=1$ case of Theorem \ref{p1} is already known \cite{mop,voisin}.} vector bundle of rank $s>1$ with $c_1 (V) = H$, so that the Mukai vector equals We assume of course that In both of these cases, we know the moduli space of $H$-stable sheaves with Mukai vector $v$ is nonempty.
-The moduli space is either a point, or a $K3$ surface.
+Throughout this Section, we let $S$ be a $K3$ surface of Picard rank one, Let $V\to S$ be an $H$-stable {\footnote {$H$-stability is Gieseker stability with respect to the polarization $H$.} vector bundle of rank $s>1$ with $c_1 (V) = H$, so that the Mukai vector equals We assume that In both of these cases, we know the moduli space of $H$-stable sheaves with Mukai vector $v$ is nonempty, see \cite{Y3}, Theorem $0.1$ for a general result.
+The moduli space is either a point, or a $K3$ surface, see Theorems $1.4$ and $3.6$ in \cite{Mu}.

 Since $s>1$, the locus of locally free sheaves $V$ in the moduli space with Mukai vector $v$ is {\it nonempty}.
 Nonemptiness is obtained by invoking Yoshioka's classification of Mukai vectors yielding moduli consisting entirely of nonlocally free sheaves in Proposition $0.5$ of \cite {Y3}.
 His classification does not include vectors $v$ as above.